shadowga/website/_docs/1/b-guidelines.md

 ---
 Guidelines give the community a direct and consistent set of rules.
 We have these rules for both our server and forum.
-Keep in mind that obvious laws may not be mentioned here so common sense at all times is vital.
 If you are caught violating the guidelines, an administrator can take the action they deem necessary.

-## Server guidelines
+### Server guidelines
 Our server tries to maintain freedom and equality for all members.
 To keep that freedom, we must create rules that seperate right and wrong on our server.

-### Bannable offenses
-These offenses can result in a twenty-four-hour ban or greater.
-They may also result in a suspension if repeated noticeably by the same member.

 - **Don't harm the server.** - Don't deliberately lag, crash, or corrupt the world in any way.
 We have plugins to prevent lag, but only perform massive edits with the permission of an administrator.
 Deliberately lagging, crashing, or corrupting the world in any way is forbidden.
 Don't attempt to weaken the server's response time with lag machines; and don't corrupt the game by using exploits such as chests and other various blocks.
 Flooding any chat with messages using plain text, commands, or hacks isn't allowed.
 The same goes for bot accounts, fake members that join the server to spam or lag us.
+Advertising isn't allowed in the main chat.

 - **Don't harm others.** - Respect the wishes of others by giving them privacy.
 If you think you're annoying someone, it's best to simply stay away from them so you don't anger them further.
 Destroying the builds of others, called griefing, isn't allowed.
 Administrators are capable of rolling back any grief using a block logging tool.
 Don't 'troll' others or use derogatory remarks; such as comments that are potentially sexist, racist, homophobic, or directed to offend someone.
 Don't use hacks or exploits that can annoy others, such as potions or mobs.